WomenPlusPlus/deploy-impact-23-shift-3/README.md

 Similarity measurement: We use a similarity indicator called Cosine Similarity to compare vectors of skills and job descriptions.
 It is a metric used to measure how similar two vectors are in a multidimensional space.
 It is often used in natural language processing, information retrieval, and machine learning for tasks such as document similarity, text clustering, and recommendation systems.

 Cosine similarity is particularly useful when dealing with high-dimensional data, like text documents, where the magnitude of the vectors can vary significantly.
-It measures the cosine of the angle between two vectors and ranges from -1 to 1:
+It measures the cosine of the angle between two vectors and ranges from -1 to 1, where 1 is for fully identical entries and -1 for completely different ones.

-If the cosine similarity is 1, it means the two vectors are identical in direction, i.e., they point in the same direction in the vector space.
-If the cosine similarity is 0, it means the vectors are orthogonal (90 degrees apart), indicating no similarity.
-If the cosine similarity is -1, it means the two vectors are diametrically opposed, i.e., they point in opposite directions.

 ### Data Processing Notebooks

-This folder contains the code that was used for parsing the datasets with job descriptions and candidates' profiles.
+The folder contains the code that was used for parsing the datasets with job descriptions and candidates' profiles.

 One can download the dataset for candidates from [Kaggle](https://www.kaggle.com/datasets/heet9022/linkedin-dataset) and the dataset with jobs from [Kaggle](https://www.kaggle.com/datasets/andresionek/data-jobs-listings-glassdoor) and add the path to the datasets to the respective .yml files.